andynik/math-domains-comp-24/README.md

   - Utilization of Regex techniques to extract answers produced by each model.

 - **Stage 4: Results Comparison**
-  - Utilization of statistical methods such as Permutation test and Chi-test (code available in the repository) to compare the results.
+  - Utilization of statistical methods such as the Permutation test and Chi-test (code available in the repository) to compare the results.

 ## Models Used in the Experiment